-If you’re looking for an amazing manta ray night snorkel in Kona, Hawaii, look no further!
+If you’re looking for an opportunity to manta ray night snorkel in Kona, Hawaii, look no further!
 Not only will you get to see these gentle giants up close and personal, but you’ll also have the opportunity to learn about their ecology and behavior from the expert guides.
-So make sure to check out these 10 best manta ray night snorkeling tours in Kona!

 1. Night Manta Ray Adventure on the Big Island, Hawaii